informalsystems/hermes/relayer-cli/relayer_operation_instructions.md

     rrly -c loop_config.toml query packet unreceived-acks ibc-1 ibc-0 transfer channel-0
     ```

+## Relayer listen mode

+The relayer can be started in listen mode:

+    ```shell script
+    rrly -c loop_config.toml listen ibc-0
+    ```
+It displays the `NewBlock` and IBC events received from the specified chain.

 ## Profiling the relayer

 The `relayer` crate provides a `time!` macro which can be used to measure how much time is spent between the invocation of the macro and the end of the enclosing scope.